This can be both awesome and terrifying.

 Dare to Lead™ Courageous Leaders Workshop

-Join us for a special Dare to Lead™ workshop exclusively for those experiencing burnout and a desire for a new path forward.
+Join us for an Educator Dare to Lead™ workshop exclusively for those experiencing burnout and a desire for a new path forward.

 Make 2022 the year you invest in your school culture, your teachers and your entire community.

 Together we’ll dive into the challenges of leading young people who come to us heavy and armored up from life, mental health struggles, and desperate for a safe space to explore their social and emotional selves.

 Re-Building Psychological Safety and Engaged Cultures on Teams

 With crisis comes opportunity.
 Leading in a pandemic brings a constant state of uncertainty, risk and emotional unbalance for all of us.
 A need to ensure our organizations are places where people feel seen, heard and valued for their diverse experiences, thinking, and backgrounds has never been so critical.